Our free membership, business.com+, takes the pain out of choosing new business services.

 The noted distiller discovered that a book cover by popular author Patrick Wensink looked just like their trademark, so they sent him a cease and desist letter.
 But the letter was not framed in standard threatening legalese; instead, it was a cheerful reminder to Wensink that, as a recognized fan of whiskey, he might consider changing the cover; if he did, Jack Daniels would happily contribute financially toward the change.

 Wensick publicized this letter on his website and it went viral, garnering Jack Daniels a ton of positive publicity.
-If your business is considering taking someone to court over trademark infringement, think about letting your marketing department handle it first.
+If your business is considering taking someone to court over trademark infringement, think about letting your marketing team handle it first.

 Wrigley’s Doublemint